Chapter 345 — Career Schools

 345.117 Information required on enrollment agreement.
 Any enrollment agreement used within this state as a contract for instruction between a career school and a student shall have printed or stamped upon it: “Any inquiry a student may have regarding this contract may be made in writing to the school (name and address), or to the Higher Education Coordinating Commission (current address).”
 [1975 c.478 §22; 1989 c.333 §11; 1995 c.343 §10; 2012 c.104 §31]

-345.120 Investigations; probation; suspension or revocation of licenses.
+345.120 Investigations; notice for corrective action, suspension or revocation.
 (1) On the written complaint of any person, the Higher Education Coordinating Commission shall, and on the commission’s own motion may, investigate the actions of any career school or agent, or any person who assumes to act in either capacity within this state.

-(2) As a result of the investigation, and in addition to any penalty that may be imposed under ORS 345.992, the commission may place a licensee on probation or may suspend or revoke any license issued under ORS 345.010 to 345.450 when the licensee has:
+(3) As a result of the investigation, and in addition to any penalty that may be imposed under ORS 345.992, the commission may issue a notice for corrective action or, subject to the procedures set forth in subsection (4) of this section, may suspend or revoke any license issued under ORS 345.010 to 345.450 when the licensee has:

 (a) Obtained a license by misrepresentation.